holadepo/docs/guides/airflow-kedro.md

         filepath: data/07_model_output/example_predictions.pkl`
     ```

-4. Make sure you have the `kedro-airflow` plugin installed, then run `pip install kedro-airflow`.
+4. Make sure you have the `kedro-airflow` plugin installed using `pip install kedro-airflow`.
 5. Run `kedro airflow create -t dags/`.
 6. Make sure you have the Astro CLI installed and have Docker running on your machine, then run `astro dev start` to fire up a local Airflow instance and visualize your DAGs.

-Astronomer is proud to partner with Kedro to bring this plugin experience into the world and look forward to extending it to improve the developer experience even more.
-[Get in touch](https://astronomer.io/contact) if you'd like to talk to us about how you use Kedro and Airflow together!